 We would like to thank The Booker Prize Foundation for their fantastic commitment to blind and partially sighted people's right to read.

 Man Booker Prize 2015

-As another hotly contested Man Booker Prize is launched, RNIB is delighted to announce that once again all the shortlisted novels will be produced in braille, giant print and Talking Books before the announcement of this year’s winner.
+As the Man Booker Prize shortlist is announced, RNIB is delighted that once again all the shortlisted novels will be produced in braille, giant print and Talking Books before the announcement of this year’s winner.
 From October, they will be available through our online shop

 and also RNIB Library